City-Bureau/field-guide/site/content/on-assignment/live-tweeting.md

 * Post at least 10-15 tweets
   * Your first tweet must include the following text:
     _Hi, I’ll be live-tweeting (name/title of event) for @ChiDocumenters #ChiDocumenters_
+* Include basic information like the meeting start time, the number of people at the event (not including city officials), an explanation of what the agency does in case your readers aren't familiar with it and the agenda items for the day.
 * Conclude your Twitter thread with a sign off, for example:
   _Meeting adjourned at 12:15 p.m.
 This concludes the Chicago Board of Education meeting.
 The next meeting is scheduled for March 23, 2019.
 For more meeting coverage, check out documenters.org._